 Please click HERE to view the MGC Heat Policy and what it could potentially mean for the playing of major events if the the temperature is forecast to to get to a specific number.

-Please click HERE to familiarise yourself with the MGC Extreme Weather Policy that the Board adopted a number of years ago.
+Please click HERE to familiarise yourself with the MGC Extreme Weather Policy that the Board adopted.

 If any member has any questions regarding these policies please let me know.